flipboxfactory/saml-sp/docs/configure/login.md

 If you want to set multiple IDPs by environment, you should be explicit which provider you want to use.

 Under the "Configure" tab there is a "Login/Logout Paths" header which contains read-only properties.
-Copy the "Login Path" and use it as the CraftCMS `loginPath`.
+Copy the "Login Path" and use it as the Craft CMS `loginPath`.

 ```php